learn-co-curriculum/hs-firebase-tutorial/README.md

 ### Happy coding!

-<a href='https://learn.co/lessons/hs-firebase-tutorial' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-firebase-tutorial' title='Firebase Tutorial'>Firebase Tutorial</a> on Learn.co and start learning to code for free.</p>